Sample Chapters from

 A disembodied wailing repeated in the back of her mind.
 A wail that had echoed down the halls of Braph’s home, pinging off the copper piping and fading into its depths.
 It had been spine-tingling in real life, and lost little in recollection.
 Sometimes sounding like a child, sometimes several, it had also reminded her of cats.
 And she’d seen no child.

 “All right.”
 Aris seemed satisfied enough.
 “Look.
 About you and Jonas.”
 Scowling again, like he was reluctant.
 “I’ve told him he ain’t to see you no more.”
 He shifted again, leaning back a bit to look down his nose.
-“Not in a romantic capacity, anyway.”
+“Not in an, ah… romantic capacity, anyway.”

 Llew held her own against him, but she wouldn’t dare a look at Karlani.
 The smug look on that woman’s face would be like a magnet for Llew’s fist and, again, Llew wasn’t ready to explain how she could catch a Syakaran off guard.

 “Now, I reckon you understand,” Aris said.
 “Jonas is key to Quaver’s military future, and we can’t go having that future compromised.
 Now, this is the problem I see.
 You’re Aenuk.
 I know what you’re thinkin’.
 You’re thinkin’ I was born hating on Aenuks, and you wouldn’t be far wrong.
-But, for the sake of argument, it ain’t here or there, because you’re not just Aenuk.
+But, for the sake of argument, it ain’t here nor there, because you’re not just Aenuk.
 You’re Syaenuk.
-You can heal from death, killin’ in the process.
 What scares me is you gettin’ yourself killed somewhere there’s no other life but Jonas.
-He’s the kind of man who would give his life for those he loves.
+He’s the kind of man who would give his life for those he cares about.
 And I can’t have that.
 Quaver can’t have that.
 So, I think it’s best for all concerned if the two of you keep a little distance.
 Okay?”
 He finished with a friendly flourish, eyes and face bright and open, like all the rest hadn’t come before.

 Llew nodded.
 Put that way, it did make perfect sense.